Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 where $S(C'|a)$ is the conditional entropy of the classical-quantum state for the computer's state after the erasure $\mathcal{E}$ conditioned on $a$, and we have $S(C'|a)\to 0$ as $\varepsilon\to 0$ since the computer's state after the erasure in~\eqref{eq:fidelity_condition_erasure} is a fixed pure state in the limit.
 These bounds yield

 which, together with~\eqref{eq:energy_conservation_inequality}, implies the energy-consumption inequality

 to prove Theorem~\ref{thm:ThmClassical}. \end{proof}

-The lower bound $\frac{1}{\beta}S(C|a)$ of energy consumption in Theorem~\ref{thm:ThmClassical} falls into the category of initialization costs, which are derived in an information-theoretic way and thus implementation-independent, meaning that it holds for any classical computer just as well as any quantum computer regardless of how energy-efficiently the computation is implemented.
-Even more remarkably, for some families of problems, this lower bound makes it possible to prove that the required energy consumption for any algorithm to solve the problem can be strictly gapped away from zero.
-Since we work on the query-complexity setting, the proof can be conducted rigorously even without complexity-theoretical assumptions on the hardness of the problems, such as the hardness of integer factoring for classical computation.
-Still, one may wonder under which circumstances the bound provided by Theorem~\ref{thm:ThmClassical} on the energy consumption is strictly gapped away from zero, i.e., where the non-zero entropy comes from.
-The origin lies in the query-complexity setting, where usually, the oracle $O_f$ is drawn randomly from some set specified by the problem to be solved; conditioned on the algorithm's output $a$, we have a probability distribution $p(f|a)$ according to which the function $f$ (i.e., the oracle $O_f$) is chosen.
-A nonzero entropy of this probability distribution $p(f|a)$ can yield a nonzero entropy $S(C|a)$ in the computer's memory, leading to the nonzero energy consumption for any algorithm to solve the problem.
+One may wonder under which circumstances the bound provided by Theorem~\ref{thm:ThmClassical} on the energy consumption is strictly gapped away from zero, i.e., where the non-zero entropy comes from.
+The origin lies in the query-complexity setting, where usually, the oracle $O_f$ is drawn randomly from some set of functions $f$ specified by the problem to be solved.
+Then, the agent performs computation to learn some property of $f$ via the queries to $O_f$, but it is not necessarily required to specify the function $f$ itself in full detail.
+Conditioned on the algorithm's output $a$, we have a probability distribution $p(f|a)$ according to which the function $f$ (i.e., the oracle $O_f$) is chosen.
+A nonzero entropy of this probability distribution $p(f|a)$ leaves a nonzero entropy $S(C|a)$ in the computer's memory.
+Then, to erase this information obtained from the (randomly chosen) oracle, nonzero energy consumption is inevitably required due to Laudauer's principle.
+This analysis indicates that the entropic lower bound $S(C|a)/\beta$ of energy consumption in Theorem~\ref{thm:ThmClassical} is determined not only by the lower bound of query complexity but also by the probability distribution $p(f|a)$ for the oracle.

-In Sec.~\ref{sec:example}, we derive how the entropy arises and where the connection to $p(f|a)$ lies.
+In Sec.~\ref{sec:example}, we will derive how the entropy arises and where the connection to $p(f|a)$ lies.
 Then, we employ the bound in Theorem~\ref{thm:ThmClassical} to prove the exponential energy-consumption advantage of quantum computation over classical computation in solving a computational task, in particular, Simon's problem~\cite{Simon1994, Simon1997}.